 Our first course comes from MITx, Massachusetts Institute of Technology’s massive online open course program.
 This 12-week course with a workload of 7-14 hours per week is perfect for building foundational knowledge for new students.
-The course materials, videos, interactive problem sets and exams are free, but for a verified certificate of completion, there will be a $150 fee.
+The course materials, videos, interactive problem sets and exams are free, but for a verified certificate of completion.
 Professor Eric Lander, who was one of the leaders of the Human Genome Project, and the team at MITx Biology, will guide students through the activities in the video lessons.
 This course recently went through optimization with instant feedback, and all of the course content is now available all of the time.
 An added Biology Competency Exam has been included as well to add extra value to those students who choose to register for the verified certificate track.

 Your first focus in the course will be on macromolecules like DNA, RNA and proteins.
 You will observe changes in these structures and understand how these changes of structure also bring changes in function that affect human health.
 You will learn about human diseases and molecular biological techniques that have the potential to impact our world.
 By the end of the course, the student will be able to describe life’s building blocks, predict genotypes and phenotypes when given genetics data, convert DNA sequence to RNA sequence to protein sequence, and use molecular tools to broaden your knowledge of biology that you can further apply to exercise physiology.